shengwu/django-projectbuilder/README.md

 If you add the optional `--jinja2` argument, your project will be created using Jinja2 as the default Templating engine with Coffin as the adapter

+Warning: login.html is still using Django templating engine because of the Django auth module

     python djangobuilder.py --path ~/new_project --jinja2